rogerbinns/apsw/doc/shell.rst

 If the shell reads data that is not valid for the input encoding or cannot convert Unicode to the output encoding then you will get an error.
 When the shell starts, Python automatically detects the encodings to use for console input and output.
-(For example on Unix like systems the LC_CTYPE environment variable is sometimes used.
-On Windows it can find out the `code page
-<http://en.wikipedia.org/wiki/Code_page>`__.)
-You can override this
-autodetection by setting the PYTHONIOENCODING environment variable.

 There is also a .encoding command.
 This sets what encoding is used for any subsequent .read, .import and .output commands but does not